tsygulevsergey-pixel/BinanceBotAssistant/replit.md

 # Overview

-This is a comprehensive **Binance USDT-M Futures Trading Bot** that generates trading signals based on technical analysis and market regime detection.
-The bot implements 9 core strategies (with 8+ additional strategies planned) across breakout, pullback, and mean reversion categories.
-All strategies are **architect-validated** and comply with the detailed manual specifications (Мануал_Для_Разработчика).
-The bot features real-time market data synchronization via REST and WebSocket, technical indicator calculations, a sophisticated signal scoring system, and Telegram integration for notifications.
+This project is a sophisticated Binance USDT-M Futures Trading Bot designed to generate trading signals based on advanced technical analysis and market regime detection.
+It incorporates 9 core strategies (with plans for 8+ more) spanning breakout, pullback, and mean reversion categories, all architect-validated against detailed specifications.
+The bot provides real-time market data synchronization, technical indicator calculations, a sophisticated signal scoring system, and Telegram integration for notifications.

-The bot supports two operational modes:
-1. **Signals-Only Mode**: Generates trading signals without placing real orders (no API keys required)
-2. **Live Trading Mode**: Full trading capabilities with API authentication

-Key features include:
-- Local orderbook engine with WebSocket differential updates
-- Historical data loading from Binance Vision
-- Multi-timeframe analysis (15m, 1h, 4h)
-- Market regime detection (TREND/RANGE/SQUEEZE)
-- BTC correlation filtering
-- Advanced scoring system with volume, CVD, OI delta, and depth imbalance
-- Risk management with stop-loss, take-profit, and time-stop mechanisms
+The bot operates in two modes: a Signals-Only Mode for generating signals without live trading, and a Live Trading Mode for full trading capabilities.
+Its key features include a local orderbook engine, historical data loading, multi-timeframe analysis (15m, 1h, 4h), market regime detection (TREND/RANGE/SQUEEZE), BTC correlation filtering, an advanced scoring system (volume, CVD, OI delta, depth imbalance), and robust risk management with stop-loss, take-profit, and time-stop mechanisms.

 # User Preferences